 About Our Office

 Dr. Bitner is a partner at the Tanner Clinic.
 Tanner is the largest multi-specialty clinic in Davis county and has over 80 physicians.
-The clinic was started in the early 1950′s when Noall Tanner, my grandfather, Robert F. Bitner, and several other physicians decided to work together.
+The clinic was started in the early 1950′s when Noall Tanner, my grandfather Robert F. Bitner, and several other physicians decided to work together.
 The original clinic was on Gentile just north of Layton Elementary School.
 The clinic moved to it’s current location west of Davis Hospital on Antelope Drive.
 Over the years, it has continued to grow with the community.
 Dr. Bitner joined Tanner in July of 2009 as the first fellowship trained Facial Plastic Surgeon and Hair Restoration Surgeon.
-Dr. Bitner takes his insurance covered cases to Davis Hospital.
+Dr. Bitner will occasionally take just insurance covered cases to Davis Hospital.
 Cosmetic cases are performed at the in-office surgical suite using either local anesthesia or general anesthesia.
 The in-office surgical suite is certified by the AAAASF (American Association for Accreditation of Ambulatory Surgery Facilities).
 This Association certifies outpatient surgical facilities for safety, sterility and quality.
 Click here for details of the benefits of having surgery in a AAAASF facility and information on the strict requirements for certification.

 Frequently Asked Questions